-Students are required to write one two-sided reading journal entry.
-The required length of the reading journal is 400-600 words.
-The journal should relate to one of the texts discussed during the seminars.
-The reading journal will amount to 20% of the final mark.
-Detailed instruction for writing the reading journal will be provided during the introductory session.
+Students are required to write three two-sided reading journal entries.
+The required length of each reading journal is 250-500 words.
+Each journal should relate to one of the texts discussed during the seminars.
+The reading journals will amount to 30% of the final mark.
+Detailed instruction for writing the reading journals will be provided during the introductory session.

-5. Credit Test (60 points)
+4. Credit Test (55 points)

 Students will sit an online credit test in WEEK 12.
 The credit test will be held via the Moodle elearning platform.
 Detailed instructions on how to log into Moodle will be provided during the introductory seminar.
-The test will amount to 60% of the final mark.
+The test will amount to 55% of the final mark.
 There are NO RETAKES.
 If you are unable to attend the online credit test for valid reasons (e.g. medical emergency), contact the teacher as soon as possible, or in advance if possible.

-To pass the course, the SUM of all points (active participation + group activities + reading journal + credit test) must be no less than 65 points.
+To pass the course, the SUM of all points (active participation + reading journal + credit test) must be no less than 65 points.